 The Reality On The Ground

 Cabo Verde is an archipelago in the Atlantic Ocean off the coast of Africa.
 It’s one of the most well-off countries in Africa, but that doesn’t mean the country doesn’t have its struggles.
 On the ground, I quickly realized that privately owned cars are the exception, not the norm.
-I don’t have exact numbers, but my spidey-sense says that only 30% of vehicles are privately owned, opposed to 70% which are taxis, public transit vehicles (aluguer), company trucks, and government-owned vehicles like city buses (in Mindelo and Praia) and school buses.
+I don’t have exact numbers, but my spidey sense says that only 30% of vehicles are privately owned, as opposed to 70% which are taxis, public transit vehicles (aluguer), company trucks, and government-owned vehicles like city buses (in Mindelo and Praia) and school buses.

-Since trucks and government-owned vehicles generally won’t stop for you, the three types of vehicles you will mostly be dealing with are taxis, public transit vehicles, and private-owned vehicles.
+Since trucks and government-owned vehicles generally won’t stop for you, the three types of vehicles you will mostly be dealing with are taxis, public transit vehicles, and privately owned vehicles.
 Taxis have different colors on almost every island: Sal is light blue and yellow, in São Vicente they’re often old white Mercedes types, and in Fogo, they can be yellow (São Filipe) or red+green (Mosteiros).
 If you’re taking a taxi, always ask for the price before you get in.

 Public transit vehicles are locally referred to as aluguers.
 From now on, I’ll also refer only to them as aluguers.
 They come in two types: Hiace (pronounced as “Yasi”) and Hilux.
 These words refer to the type of Toyota vehicle.
 Hiaces are vans where you sit inside, meaning you’re protected from the sunshine.
-But the benches are not very far from each other, which means that your knees might poke into the bench in front of you, or you’ll be forced to (man)spread in order to fit.
+But the benches are not very far from each other.
+This means that your knees might poke into the bench in front of you, or you’ll be forced to (man)spread in order to fit.
 This might cause great discomfort, especially for tall people .
 You might also feel a knee poking in your back through your back support.

 Hiluxes are pickup trucks in which you will most likely sit in the back (as opposed to the cab), on a bench.
-Hiluxes are less comfortable seat-wise but tend to be emptier and have more leg-room.
+Hiluxes are less comfortable seat-wise but tend to be emptier and have more legroom.
 And oh, a stable supply of fresh air!
 Sometimes they have a roof to protect you from the sunshine, but they can also be roofless.
 Hold on to your hat!

 You always pay for transportation after you’ve arrived at your destination, usually only when you’ve already exited the vehicle.
 The people trust that you won’t run away.
 You pay the driver through the window and it’s common to thank them and say bye.

 Cabo Verde has plenty of taxis roaming around on the paved roads.
 They’re neither cheap nor very expensive.
-But as anywhere around the world, taxi drivers prey on your lack of local knowledge; you pay them a higher price so you don’t have to put in any effort of figuring out the way.
+But as anywhere around the world, taxi drivers prey on your lack of local knowledge; you pay them a higher price so you don’t have to put in any effort to figure out the way.
 If that’s your thing, this is of course perfectly fine!
 This is the pricing of taxis from some of the airports/ports:

 - São Nicolau: To get from the Preguica airport in São Nicolau to Tarrafal, you’ll pay 1500 CVE for a distance of 31 kilometers.
 (45 minutes).

-- Sal: Going from Amílcar Cabral international airport to Santa Maria will cost you 1500 CVE for a ride of 17 kilometers (15 minutes).
+- Sal: Going from Amílcar Cabral International Airport to Santa Maria will cost you 1500 CVE for a ride of 17 kilometers (15 minutes).